ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Name of the file containing namelist settings for the code that generates an "ESGgrid" regional grid.

 ``FV3_NML_BASE_SUITE_FN``: (Default: "input.nml.FV3")
-   Name of the Fortran namelist file containing the forecast model's base suite namelist (i.e., the portion of the namelist that is common to all physics suites).
+   Name of the Fortran file containing the forecast model's base suite namelist (i.e., the portion of the namelist that is common to all physics suites).

 ``FV3_NML_YAML_CONFIG_FN``: (Default: "FV3.input.yml")
    Name of YAML configuration file containing the forecast model's namelist settings for various physics suites.

 ``FV3_NML_BASE_ENS_FN``: (Default: "input.nml.base_ens")
-   Name of the Fortran namelist file containing the forecast model's base ensemble namelist, i.e., the the namelist file that is the starting point from which the namelist files for each of the enesemble members are generated.
+   Name of the Fortran file containing the forecast model's base ensemble namelist (i.e., the original namelist file from which each of the ensemble members' namelist files is generated).

 ``DIAG_TABLE_FN``: (Default: "diag_table")
-   Name of the file that specifies the fields that the forecast model will output.
+   Name of the file specifying the fields that the forecast model will output.

 ``FIELD_TABLE_FN``: (Default: "field_table")
-   Name of the file that specifies the tracers that the forecast model will read in from the :term:`IC/LBC` files.
+   Name of the file specifying the :term:`tracers` that the forecast model will read in from the :term:`IC/LBC` files.

 ``DATA_TABLE_FN``: (Default: "data_table")
    Name of the file containing the data table read in by the forecast model.